messagebird/dart-rest-api/README.md

 }
 ```

-Please note: when running the tests, your MessageBird account will be charged a small amount to test sending calls and messages.
+**Please note**: when running the tests, your MessageBird account will be charged a small amount to test sending calls and messages.

 ## License
 The MessageBird REST API for Dart is licensed under [The BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Copyright (c) 2019, Drillster B.V.